mitacheto/TFT-Auto-Play-Bot/README.md

 >I work on the bot whenever i can.

 >If you want to help developing the bot feel free to help.

+>I'am not a python developer and it's something new for me.
+So if you find error/s or have a suggestion/s feel free to share them, i'am here to learn :)